ZupIT/beagle-docs/content/en/ios/beagle-helpers/overview.md

 title: Overview
 weight: 1
 type: overview
-description: 'Here you will find libraries to support you when creating iOS projects using Beagle.
-These libs will facilitate the initial Beagle configuration in a project, avoiding some steps, and starting studies quicker.'
+description: 'In this section, you will find libraries to support you when creating iOS projects using Beagle.'
 ---

 ---